MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

 1. Open another browser tab in the same browser window and navigate to the **https://github.com/Azure/azure-quickstart-templates/tree/master/application-workloads/active-directory/active-directory-new-domain**.

-2. On the **Create a new Windows VM and create a new AD Forest, Domain and DC** page, click **Deploy to Azure**.
+2. On the **Create an Azure VM with a new AD Forest** page, click **Deploy to Azure**.
 This will automatically redirect the browser to the **Create an Azure VM with a new AD Forest** blade in the Azure portal.

 3. On the **Create an Azure VM with a new AD Forest** blade, click **Edit parameters**.